danielfmonzon/ClubCal/README.md

 Running ClubCal:

-With the dependencies installed and the Sheets API set up, you can now run ClubCal:
+With the dependencies installed and the Sheets API set up, you can now run calGUI:

-python clubcal.py
+python calGUI.py

 # Usage